aaropaltemaa/BookHaven/README.md

 ## Search
 A tool to search for books by title, author, ISBN, or keywords.

+## Discover New Books
+Explore recommendations based on genres, authors, or community favorites.

+## Personalized Dashboard
+View personalized recommendations, reading progress, and community updates on your dashboard.

 ## Wishlist
 A place for users to keep track of books they wish to read in the future.